Hive (game): Digital adaptations

 In 2013, an online game adaptation of Hive was developed by Cédric Leclinche, Antoine Tallotte, and Elena Laskavaia.
 It is available as a free-to-play multiplayer game via boardgamearena.com.

 BlueLine Games released their digital adaptation in 2013.
 The cross-platform Steam version of Hive includes all expansions and can be played in multiplayer and single-player mode.
-The Xbox Live Indie Game release was called H.I.V.E. and didn't include the expansions.
+The Xbox Live Indie Game release was called H.I.V.E. and did not include the expansions.

 A mobile app for Android has been released under the name Hive with AI (board game).
 It is developed and maintained by JB Chaubet.